nestjs/azure-database/README.md

 2. **IMPORTANT: Make sure to add your `.env` file to your .gitignore!
 The `.env` file MUST NOT be versioned on Git.**

-3. Make sure to include the following call to your main file:
+3. Make sure to include the following call to your `main.ts` file:

 ```typescript
 if (process.env.NODE_ENV !== 'production') require('dotenv').config();